PatternPattern

 About Sri Raghavendra Swamy Temple Trust

 The Anjanapura Sri Raghavendra Swamy Temple Trust is a devout organization dedicated to preserving and promoting the legacy of Sri Raghavendra Swamy, a revered saint in the Madhvacharya tradition.
-Our temple serves as a spiritual sanctuary for devotees seeking blessings, knowledge, and inner peace.

 History of Sri Raghavendra Swamy